Skip to main content.

 Harassment is conduct by a person or persons against another person or persons based upon their legally protected class that adversely has the effect of:

-• Unreasonably interfering with a person’s employment, educational benefits, academic grades or opportunities, or participation in University programs or activities; or
+• Unreasonably interfering with a person’s employment, educational benefits, academic grades or opportunities, or participation in university programs or activities; or

 • Unreasonably interfering with a person’s work or academic performance; or

 • Unreasonably creating an intimidating, hostile, or offensive working or academic environment.
-(Please also see the definition of sexual harassment included in the University’s Title IX Grievance Procedure).

 Retaliation is interference through intimidation, threats, coercion, or unlawful discrimination, with an individual’s right or privilege secured under the law to report or a make a complaint, testify, assist, or participate or refuse to participate in any manner in an investigation, grievance proceeding or hearing, or to intervene to prevent a violation of this policy.